Running your own business and being your own boss is a fantastic route to go down.

 Many of the questions in the Self Assessment tax return form are similar.
 If it’s the first time you’re submitting one, it may be worth reading through everything first before you start to fill it in.

-That way, you can be clear exactly what information goes in each section and can complete the task more quickly.
+That way, you can see what information goes in each section and complete the task more quickly.

 When working online, tax calculators will work out how much you owe.
-The amount will depend on the income tax band you’re in.
-For some people, tax will be deducted automatically from wages and pensions.
+The amount will depend on your income tax bands.
+For some people, the tax will be deducted automatically from wages and pensions.

 7. Get ahead of the game

-According to Shaw Gibbs, if you need to send a Self Assessment tax return, it is worth submitting it as soon as possible after 6 April in any tax year so you can plan your finances for the year around any tax liabilities or refunds.
+According to Shaw Gibbs, if you need to send a Self Assessment tax return, it’s worth submitting it as soon as possible after 6 April in any tax year so you can plan your finances for the year around any tax liabilities or refunds.

-“Accountants can advise on the best course of action on big decisions or purchases, such as gifting assets to family members, selling second properties and making large pension contributions.
+“Accountants can advise on the best course of action on big decisions or purchases, such as gifting assets to family members, selling second properties and making significant pension contributions.